-Chase QuickDeposit, the mobile deposit app offered by Chase, makes depositing checks fast and easy, saving you from having to go to a bank branch or ATM.
+Chase QuickDeposit offers a fast and easy way to deposit checks via the Chase mobile app, saving you from having to go to a bank branch or ATM.
 If you’re new to Chase, you might have questions about how the app works.
 Here’s a closer look at its features and benefits.

 How Long Does Chase Mobile Deposit Take?

 If you deposit the check before 11 p.m.
-EST on a business day, your funds should be available the next business day.
+ET on a business day, your funds should be available by the next business day.
 Checks deposited after 11 p.m.
-EST or on a weekend or holiday are processed the next business day but not necessarily available.
+ET or on a weekend or holiday are processed the next business day but not necessarily available.

 How Does Chase Mobile Deposit Work?